-The superior performance of the multi-head networks may be counter-intuitive given that they are required to solve the task for every $N \leq m$ at the $m$-th step of the curriculum, whereas the single-head networks are only required to solve it for exactly $N=m$.
-However, we find that the single-head networks suffer from catastrophic forgetting: a network trained for higher $N$ cannot perform the task for lower $N$s it was trained for during the curriculum, even after retraining the readout weights.
-These results suggest that explicit prevention of catastrophic forgetting by learning auxiliary tasks (i.e. tasks with $N$ smaller than objective, $N <m$) facilitates learning high $N$s.
-Furthermore, the multi-head curriculum emerges when training on a multi-objective task without introducing an explicit curriculum (\suppsec\ref{app:emerging-curr}), supporting the optimal strategy of this curriculum.
+The superior performance of the multi-head networks may be counter-intuitive since they solve the task for every $N \leq m$ at the $m$-th step of the curriculum, whereas the single-head networks only solve it for exactly $N=m$.
+However, we find that the single-head networks suffer from catastrophic forgetting: a network trained for larger $N$ cannot perform the task for smaller $N$s it was trained for, even after retraining the readout weights (\suppsec\ref{app:retraining}).
+These results suggest that explicit prevention of catastrophic forgetting by learning auxiliary tasks (i.e. tasks with $N$ smaller than objective, $N <m$) facilitates learning large $N$s.
+Interestingly, training directly on a multi-$N$ task without using an explicit curriculum results in the emergence of the multi-head curriculum: networks learn to first solve small-$N$ tasks and then large-$N$ tasks (\suppsec\ref{app:emerging-curr}), supporting the use of the multi-head step-wise strategy.

-We additionally examine the impact of training single-neuron timescales on training performance.
-To this end, we compare the training performance of networks with a fixed $\tau \in \{1, 2, 3\}$ shared across all neurons versus networks with trainable timescales.
+\textbf{Necessity of training $\tau$}: We examine the impact of training single-neuron timescales on training performance.
+We compare the training performance of networks with a fixed $\tau \in \{1, 2, 3\}$ shared across all neurons versus networks with trainable timescales.
 In the single-head curriculum, the training performance with fixed $\tau$ is significantly worse than when we train $\tau$ (\fig\ref{fig4}a).
-On the other hand, the multi-head networks perform equally well in the case where we fix $\tau = 1$ (i.e., $\tau = k$) and in the case where the $\tau$ is trained, but the performance steeply declines for fixed $\tau \geq 2$ (\fig\ref{fig4}b).
-These results indicate that single-head networks rely on single-neuron timescales for solving the task, whereas multi-head networks only use $\tau$ to track the timescale of updating the input $k$ and use other mechanisms to hold the memory, which we discuss in the following.
+On the other hand, In multi-head networks, training performance is the same for fixed $\tau = 1$ and trainable $\tau$ cases, but steeply declines for fixed $\tau \geq 2$ (\fig\ref{fig4}b).
+See (\suppfig\ref{suppfig:nmax_tau_dms}) for $N$-DMS results.
+These results indicate that single-head networks rely on $\tau$ for solving the task, whereas multi-head networks only use $\tau$ to track the timescale of updating the input and rely on other mechanisms to hold the memory.